arpitakarkera/frugal-doodle/README.md

 * Pen/Pencil with a coloured tip

 ## Installation
-For installation of the desktop app, the following libraries are used:
+For installation of the desktop app, run the following command:
+`python frugaldoodle.py`
+in the dektop directory
+The following libraries must be installed:
 * PyQt5
 * wireless
 * qrcode